devmuhammadzaki/devmuhammadzaki/README.md

   - 💬 Ask me about **PHP 🐘!**

-  - ⚡ Fun fact: **It is physically impossible for pigs to look up into the sky**.
+  - ⚡ fun fact: *It is physically impossible for pigs to look up into the sky*.
 </div>

 <div>